Sprouted Spelt Banana Bread

 Spelt Flour

-Our current go-to uses sprouted spelt flour.
+Our current go-to banana bread uses sprouted spelt flour.
 Spelt is an ancient form of wheat that has been a staple in Europe for centuries.
-Sprouting any grain brings out the flavor and enhances some of the nutrients; some research suggests it also makes it easier to digest.* I use sprouted spelt flour for everything from pancakes to cookies to muffins.
+Sprouting any grain brings out the flavor and enhances some nutrients; research suggests it also makes it easier to digest.* I use sprouted spelt flour for everything from pancakes to cookies to muffins.
+If you can’t find sprouted spelt flour, regular spelt flour will do.
+You could also make it with white whole wheat or pastry flour, which, like spelt, are also both made from whole grain wheat.

 Workout Fuel or Fika